 Indentation: To make citations easier to scan, add a hanging indent to any citation that runs more than one line.

-If you don't find what you need below, check out the MLA's, Ask the MLA.
+If you don’t find what you need, check out Ask the MLA on the MLA’s official site.

 MLA tells us that, you should cite a source in an annotated bibliography just as you would in a list of works cited and then append an annotation to the end of the entry.
 Annotations describe and/or evaluate sources.
 Further, annotations should not rehash minor details, cite evidence, quote the author, or recount steps in an argument.
 Writing an effective annotation requires reading the work, understanding its aims, and clearly summarizing them.